 Our approach is multi-disciplinary.
 We use the law, our hands, and public outreach to preserve and restore what’s important to us all.
-We help fund videos of people recreating in our last wild places.
-We write guest columns in newspapers.
-We file lawsuits against the government to protect our public lands and wildlife.
+We write guest columns in newspapers, help federal and state agencies monitor and reintroduce wildlife, and file lawsuits against the government to protect our public lands and wildlife.

 Cottonwood works with biologists from the Forest Service, MT Fish, Wildlife and Parks, and other NGOs to monitor threatened species like Canada lynx and wolverines and restore sensitive species like bighorn sheep in Montana.

 Commissioners for the MT Fish, Wildlife and Parks have sent a letter to U.S. Senator Steve Daines asking him to open the area to the public.
-The lead researcher has said that grazing in the area is not necessary because it controls other lands in Idaho.
 Senator Daines has passed two appropriations riders that continue to keep the land closed to the public.

 For nearly 30 years, the farmers and ranchers of the remote and stunning Tongue River Valley in southeastern Montana have struggled against the proposed Tongue River Railroad.
 On December 29, 2011, after more than twenty years of court battles, the Ninth Circuit Court of Appeals finally rejected plans to allow construction of the $550 Million dollar project.If built, the railroad would have had huge consequences.
 The Powder River Basin contains some of the largest coal reserves in the world.
 The Tongue River Railroad Company, owned by a multinational corporation, proposed building a railroad across numerous Montana ranches to develop new coal mines in the reserves.
 If built, the train would have been the first link in a transportation system that would have hauled millions of tons of coal per year to coal-fired power plants in China where there are few environmental laws in place to safeguard the public from toxic air emissions or climate change.
 In addition to the devastating global impacts, the railroad would have ruined farms and ranches.
 The pristine air and water in the Valley would have been fouled.
 Numerous wildlife species such as pronghorn would be killed or their migratory patterns permanently disrupted.The Tongue River Valley retains a traditional Western culture, where cows outnumber people, ranches are passed down through families for generations, and the landscape remains relatively unchanged since the area was homesteaded in the late nineteenth century.
 The Valley contains a rich palate of flora and fauna, supporting over 250 species of birds, 76 species of mammals, 9 species of amphibians, 14 species of reptiles, and 20 species of rare plants.
 Cottonwood is pleased to have helped protect the people, air, water, and wildlife in the Tongue River Valley.